Tahmid-kabir-addin/Tahmid-Kabir-Portfolio/README.md

 To personalize this portfolio:

 1. Update personal details in `app/page.js`
+2. Replace the resume PDF in the `public` folder
-2. Modify the skills in `app/skills/page.jsx`
+3. Modify the skills in `app/skills/page.jsx`
-3. Edit projects in `app/projects/page.js`
+4. Edit projects in `app/projects/page.js`
-4. Update work experience in `app/experience/page.js`
+5. Update work experience in `app/experience/page.js`
-5. Customize contact information in `app/contact/page.js`
+6. Customize contact information in `app/contact/page.js`

 ## 📱 Contact Form Setup